TV Presenting Workshop

-In the final session shoot a 4-minute story that includes a reporting piece to camera, an interview and a voice over.
+In the final session shoot your own story that includes co-presenting, two reporting pieces to camera, an interview and a voice over.

 What will be covered in this course?

-1) Essential performance skills when working to a camera
+1) Essential performance skills for communicating to an audience

 2) Keeping an open and spotaneous approach to charm your audience

 Often the techniques that are taught are artificial.
 Here you will learn simple practical skills that utilize the strengths of your personality

 3) How to cope with stresses and distractions so you stay relaxed and real

 Managing nerves and understanding what generates them is a fast track to success.

 4) Understanding the production process and how a presenter fits into it